 “Rivers flow forward and it’s rough, but anything is possible with great values.”

 I have lived in the North my whole life.
 I come from a very big family, with 20 people in total, and grew up playing hockey.
 I have a big voice when it comes to community problems, and a widespread love for helping out others in my community.

 Facilitator, Indigenous Works

 Throughout Stephen’s career he has worked with Indigenous people from many different perspectives.
-He taught school in isolated First Nation communities in Northern Ontario and Manitoba, managed a nonprofit employment agency that provided temporary casual employment opportunities to Indigenous people living in the inner city of Edmonton.
+He taught school in isolated First Nation communities in northern Ontario and Manitoba and managed a nonprofit employment agency that provided temporary casual employment opportunities to Indigenous people living in the inner city of Edmonton.

 Stephen volunteered as a Director with Indigenous Works for many years and chaired the finance committee.
-Since stepping down as a Director, Stephen has completed a number of contract assignments with Indigenous Works including facilitation of Indigenous Relations workshops to industry.
-Recently Stephen oversaw a major Indigenous Works project that was assisting disengaged industry sectors to connect with Indigenous organizations in four provinces.
-He now semi-retired and works independently assisting corporations and Indigenous groups with engagement and relationship building initiatives.
+Since stepping down as a Director, Stephen has completed a number of contract assignments with Indigenous Works including facilitation of Indigenous relations workshops to industry.
+Recently, Stephen oversaw a major Indigenous Works project that was assisting disengaged industry sectors to connect with Indigenous organizations in four provinces.
+He is now semi-retired and works independently assisting corporations and Indigenous groups with engagement and relationship-building initiatives.

 Executive Director, Choices for Youth

-Sheldon is the current Chair of the Minister’s Advisory Committee on Mental Health and Addictions, a past vice-Chair of End Homelessness St. John’s, and a past member of the Centre for Social Enterprise Advisory Committee at Memorial University.
+Sheldon is the current Chair of the Minister’s Advisory Council on Mental Health and Addictions, a past Vice-Chair of End Homelessness St. John’s and a past member of the Centre for Social Enterprise Advisory Committee at Memorial University.